Click here to view our full US Course of Study and Academic Pathways

-- English (four years): English 9; English 10; American literature or American Studies in grade 11; and two semesters of English in grade 12.
+- English (four years): English 9; English 10; American Studies in grade 11; and two semesters of English in grade 12.

-- Mathematics (three years): Mathematics Sequential I, II, and III are required.
-For seniors not taking another math course, College Algebra is recommended.
+- Mathematics (three years): Algebra 1, Geometry, Algebra 2/Trigonometry are required.
+For seniors not taking another math course, College Algebra with Pre-Calculus is recommended.
 Four years are recommended.

 - Science (two years): Two years of sciences are required; one must be a lab course.
 It is strongly recommended that students complete Biology, Chemistry, and Physics.
 Four years are recommended.

-- World Languages and Cultures (two years): Two consecutive years of one world language are required.
-Three or more years of one language are recommended.
+- World Languages and Cultures (two years): The completion of level three of one world language is required.

 - Religion and Ethics (three semesters): Quakerism in grade 9, Community Service in grade 10, and Religion in American Culture in grade 12 are required courses.
 The following commitments are also required of all students: